Wavefront Measuring using ALFOSC

 alfosc.ybeg 700, alfosc.xsize 600, alfosc.ysize 600).

-- Do 10 second exposure exp 10.
-In the Sequencer term use imexamine a
+- Do a 10 second exposure exp 10.
+In the Sequencer term use imexam a

 command to get the x, y position of the calibration lamp image.

-and add the coordinates but remember to add the xbeg and ybeg offsets to
+add the coordinates but remember to account for the xbeg and ybeg offsets.
+For xbeg=ybeg=700

 Put the WFS-mask in and the R#76 (R_Bes 650_13) filter and take say